Academic Integrity and Student Conduct Codes

 Refer to policy for details: https://www.president.umd.edu/sites/president.umd.edu/files/documents/policies/III-100A.pdf

-In 2002, the University adopted an honor pledge.
+In 2002, the university adopted an honor pledge.
 The honor pledge is a reminder that University of Maryland students carry primary responsibility for academic integrity because the value of their degrees depends on it.
-On every examination, paper or other academic exercise not specifically exempted by the instructor, the student shall write by hand and sign the honor pledge.
-Signing the honor pledge affirms a sense of pride and integrity of students' work.
-The honor pledge states:
+On all work submitted for assessment that is not specifically exempted by the instructor, students are encouraged to write and sign the following pledge:

-"I pledge on my honor that I have not given or received any unauthorized assistance on this assignment/examination."
+"I pledge on my honor that I have not given or received any unauthorized assistance on this assessment."

 Faculty are urged to emphasize the importance of academic honesty and of the honor pledge as its symbol.
 Failure to sign the honor pledge is not a violation of the Code of Academic Integrity (Code), but neither is it a defense in case of violation of the Code.
-Students who do not sign the honor pledge will be given the opportunity to do so.
-Refusal to sign the honor pledge must be explained to the instructor.
-Signing or non-signing of the honor pledge will not be considered in grading or disciplinary procedures.
-Material submitted electronically should contain the honor pledge; submission implies signing the honor pledge.
+Signing or non-signing of the pledge will not be considered in grading or in student conduct procedures.

 For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to www.studentconduct.umd.edu or contact the Office of Student Conduct at 301-314-8204.